Trump task force recommends ways to boost Postal Service

 The report found that the Postal Service is not correctly assessing the costs it incurs in delivering packages for companies like Amazon, but it did not make a finding that it was losing money in its dealings with Amazon.

 Online retailers Amazon and eBay participated in the report, according to the task force.
-Both companies did not immediately respond to a request for comment.
+In a statement, eBay said it is a "long standing partner of the United States Postal Service" and its "small business sellers rely on USPS to reach their customers."
+Amazon did not immediately respond to a request for comment.

+Postmaster General Megan Brennan said in a statement that the focus needs to be on achieving the legislative and regulatory reforms that are urgently needed to reduce costs and allow the Postal Service to "function with greater flexibility to adapt to a dynamic marketplace."

+Mark Dimondstein, president of the American Postal Workers Union, charged that many of the recommendations in the report were based on "myth and misinformation" and that instead of improving mail services "would deliver higher prices and less service to the public."

 In regard to charging more for non-essential postal services, officials who briefed reporters said person-to-person mail and person-to-person packages would be considered essential postal services and would be exempt from the higher rates that would be levied on non-essential mail.